8-minute read

 Four-phase risk-aware approach to wildfire mitigation planning

 Our structured approach to wildfire mitigation provides a robust framework that utilities can use to proactively manage and reduce wildfire risk, starting from the ground up.
-Each phase is driven by predictive intelligence and advanced analytics to ensure utility investment is guided by comprehensive, trustworthy insights.
+This approach serves as a comprehensive wildfire risk management strategy for utilities, addressing the unique challenges of utility wildfire risk through systematic planning and execution.
+Each phase is driven by predictive intelligence and advanced analytics to ensure utility investment is guided by comprehensive, trustworthy insights, with a strong emphasis on prioritizing mitigation efforts to protect assets and communities.

 Phase 1: Defining risk